SayLending.com Financial Network

 If you come across lenders who use a different index other than PRIME RATE, request to see a historical trend of their rate increases and decreases.
 Compare this to the historical trends of the PRIME RATE.

-Understanding Equity Loan FIXED Rates
+Understanding Equity Loan Rates

 Banks use several factors to calculate the fixed rate on home equity loans.
 Two key factors include: